computerrivet/assessment/README.md

 # assessment

+## Commands

+* `npm run dev`: Run for development
+* `npm test`: Run tests
+* `npm build`: Build for deployment
+* `npm start`: Run production

-What would I change if moving to production?
+## What would I change if moving to production?

-* I would tighen up the types more.
+* tighen up the types more.

-* I am happy with the unit tests created, but if I had more time I would probably modify `lib.replaceRefs` to use a trampoline to prevent stack overflow issues.
+* While I am happy with the unit tests created, if I had more time I would modify `lib.replaceRefs` to use a trampoline to prevent stack overflow issues.

-If staying with the recursive implementation, I would add additional tests to determine how arbitrarily deep the nesting could go before becoming an issue.
+* If staying with the recursive implementation, I would add additional tests to determine how arbitrarily deep the nesting could go before becoming an issue.

-* I would add logging and probably telemetry (Prometheus or OpenTelemetry).
+* add logging and telemetry (Prometheus).

-* I would ensure the error handling is more robust.